ortus-docs/coldbox-docs/event_handlers/setting_views.md

 ## Cached Views
 You can leverage the caching arguments in the <code>setView()</code> method in order to render and cache the output of the views once the framework renders it.
+These cached views will be stored in the **template** cache region, which you can retrieve or purge by talking to it: <code>getCache( 'template' )</code>.